anatoliifrolov/postgres-cxx-client/README.md

 Statement execution methods considered so far are synchronous, meaning that the calling thread is blocked until a database gives back the result.
-Now lets look at an asynchronous family of methods allowing you to split the execution process into sending and receiving phases.
+Now let’s look at an asynchronous family of methods allowing you to split the execution process into sending and receiving phases.
 Don't confuse it with multithreaded mode of a connection pool which is covered later.
-That's how it looks like:
+That's what it looks like:
 ```cpp
 void send(Connection& conn) {
     // Sending doesn't block.